steviet108/Qualifying-Loans/README.md

 ---
 ##  Usage

 To use this Loan Qualifying Application clone the repository from Github and run app.py in the command line or terminal.
-Download Repository here.
+First click the blue Github link and that will take you to steviet108 github page.
+Next select Qualifying-Loans from the different repositories , and then click the green CODE tab, copy the URL and then head on back to your local terminal, and type : git clone (paste the url) and hit enter.
+Now you have pulled the files to your computer.
+Navigate to that directory in your terminal and run app.py, enter your information and viola, you have a list of loans that you qualify for.
+Don't forget to select yes when prompted to save to csv file.
+Now you have a file to show all your friends..
 [github](https://github.com/steviet108/Qualifying-Loans.git)